-Our personality and individuality is built from the three modes of nature—sattva, rajas, and tamas.
+Our personality and individuality are built from the three modes of nature—sattva, rajas, and tamas.
 The mode of rajas creates zeal and confidence and under this mode, a person exceeds their authority and responsibility.
-The mode of tamas creates laziness and inertia and under this mode a person falls short of their authority and responsibility.
-The mode of sattva balances zeal and laziness and under this mode a person does just what the role expects—neither exceeding nor falling short or its demands.
+The mode of tamas creates laziness and inertia and under this mode, a person falls short of their authority and responsibility.
+The mode of sattva balances zeal and laziness and under this mode, a person does just what the role expects—neither exceeding nor falling short of its demands.

 When we exceed or fall short, karma is produced which has three varieties called sukarma, vikarma, and akarma.
 The term sukarma indicates “good” karma; the term vikarma indicates “bad” karma; the term akarma indicates “no” karma.
 If we think of the role as a boundary on expected behavior, then the law of karma stipulates a person to neither be inside nor outside that boundary.
 Rather, the ideal behavior is to be just on the boundary.